bonitasoft/bonita-doc/md/expressions-and-scripts.md

 The provided variables list also contains a special variable, apiAccessor.
 This enables you to construct API calls in a script using autocompletion.
 For example, to get the number of overdue open tasks, choose `apiAccessor` from the list of provided variable, then add the `processAPI`, and then add `getNumberOfOverdueOpenTasks`.

 #### Basic Operations

+You can use the quick access operators bar above the script to easily write your expression.

+Here are some examples.

 Example 1:
 Do transition only if the change cost of my BDM object "Change request" is lower than 300.